tonethar/IGME-330-Master/notes/text-5.md

 </html>
 ```

-- load the page - the text will be "It was a dark and stormy night."
+- Load the page - the text will be "It was a dark and stormy night."
-- click the button.
-You will get rsults like "It was a bright and dry twilight." and "It was a cloudy and wet afternoon."
+- Click the button.
+You will get results like "It was a bright and dry twilight." and "It was a cloudy and wet afternoon."

 ## III.
 Discussion